Our School

 Black Boar has built strong relationships with many other historical fencing schools, and we’re part of the British Federation for Historical Swordplay.
 Some of our earliest members have gone on to establish their own schools, both in the UK and overseas, expanding the study of sword arts into ever varied weapon styles.

-We regularly connect with the wider HEMA community by participating in events all over the world, and we’ve formed many friendships along the way.
-Black Boar is also the organiser and host of the annual Smallsword Symposium, the world’s first and largest event dedicated to smallsword, where we welcome guests from all corners of the globe.
+We regularly interact with the wider HEMA community from all over the world, and we’ve formed many friendships along the way.
+Black Boar also hosts international events, such as the annual Smallsword Symposium, the world’s first and largest gathering celebrating the art of our school’s core weapon.